CodeYourFuture/CYF-Workshops/questions-and-reviews/instructions.md

 In this next section, you'll need to answer some questions ❓

-**N.B.: You may struggle to answer some or all of the questions in this section: however, we're not trying to trick you or catch you out!
+**N.B: You may struggle to answer some or all of the questions in this section: however, we're not trying to trick you or catch you out!
 It's important you try answering in your own terms in this section!
-You'll really feel the benefit fromm trying to answer questions that may appear tricky at first.**
+You'll really feel the benefit from trying to answer questions that may appear tricky at first.**

 So for the first question, Person 1 and Person 2 can read the first question.